An Interview with Joe DeFranco01/23/04

 It's a fallacy that these exercises make you look bulky.
 Eating too much makes you look bulky!
 One of my biggest pet peeves are people who eat at McDonald's every day, then come to the gym and only use the plastic-coated, neon-colored dumbells because they "don't want to get big and bulky."

 T-Nation: Yeah, some people deserve public beatings.
 Hey, what's the steroid scene like these days in high level sports?

 JD: Steroid use has actually died down a little bit.
 The steroid testing in sports has gotten more serious and I think athletes are scared of getting caught.
 Don't get me wrong, though, it's still out there.
 Growth Hormone seems to be the drug of choice these days.
 This stuff is becoming as mainstream as Gatorade!
 I also think this whole "designer steroid" thing is about to take off.
 The athletes always seem to be one step ahead of the guys doing the drug testing.

 T-Nation: Thanks for the chat, Joe.
 Very cool stuff.
 Where can readers find out more about you, your services and your video?

 JD: They can checkout my website at www.defrancostraining.com.
-If you subscribe to the site (its free), you'll receive an e-mail newsletter whenever I update the site with new information.
+If you subscribe to the site (it's free), you'll receive an e-mail newsletter whenever I update the site with new information.
 My video, Mastering the Football Combine Tests, can be ordered at my website, too.
-T-Nation readers can also email me at [email protected].
 I've also started to work on an article for T-Nation, so hopefully that'll get published and your readers will be hearing more from me.

 T-Nation: Thanks again, Joe.